simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook-start/index.en.md

 coverCaption: ""
 ---

+## Introduction

+Welcome to the Cyber Security Career Playbook - your guide to launching a successful career in cybersecurity.
+Whether you're a beginner looking to explore the field or someone interested in transitioning to cybersecurity, this playbook will provide you with the essential steps and resources to kickstart your journey.

+In this comprehensive guide, you'll find a range of articles that cover various aspects of cybersecurity career exploration and development.
+From understanding the basics of cybersecurity to exploring different career paths and acquiring the necessary skills, we've got you covered.

+Discover simplified explanations of cybersecurity concepts in our "Explain Cybersecurity Like I'm 5 (ELI5)" article, or learn about the advantages and potential of a cybersecurity career in "Is Cybersecurity a Good Career?".
+We also provide practical steps and guidance for starting a career in cybersecurity, along with curated lists of free beginners cybersecurity courses and recommended training programs, video courses, and books.

+Additionally, you'll gain insights into the soft skills needed for a job and career in cybersecurity, explore the different career paths available, and learn about the top programming languages used in cybersecurity.
+Understanding cybersecurity analyst salaries and the roles and responsibilities of cybersecurity experts are also covered.

+Whether you're interested in entry-level positions or aspiring to become a cybersecurity professional, this playbook will equip you with the knowledge and resources to navigate the cybersecurity industry and launch your successful career.

+So let's dive in and explore the exciting world of cybersecurity!

 ## Getting Started with a Career in Cybersecurity

 ### [Explain Cybersecurity Like I'm 5 (ELI5)](getting-started-with-a-career-in-cybersecurity/explain-cybersecurity-like-i-am-5-eli5/)
 - Simplified explanations of cybersecurity concepts for beginners.